usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 When `--inverted` is True, all relationships are reversed, and reachability is traced from node2 to node1 (`node1<-node2`).

+`--inverted-props INVERTED_PROPS [INVERTED_PROPS ...]` may be used to specify certain properties (values in the `label` column or its alias or substitution) that are to be reversed.
+Each INVERTED_PROPS group can be a comma-separated list of property names.

+`--inverted` and `--inverted-props` may not be used together.

 When `--undirected` is True, all relationships are treated as bidirectional.
 Reachablity is traced from node1 to node2 and from node2 to node1 (`node`<->node2`).

+`--undirected-props UNDIRECTED_PROPS [UNDIRECTED_PROPS ...]` may be used to specify certain properties (values in the `label` column or its alias or substitution) that are to be treated as bidirectional.
+Each UNDIRECTED_PROPS group can be a comma-separated list of property names.

+`--undirected` and `--undirected-props` may not be used together.

+Note: a comma-separated list should not have spaces before or after the comma(s).

+Note: Commas are not allowed in property names in INVERTED_PROPS or UNDIRECTED_PROPS.
+At the present time, there is no option to override this constraint.

 ## Usage
 ```